 A program director should also have additional and ongoing training in directing and supervising ABA programs for individuals with autism that involves:

 No. Though some BCBAs might also have PhDs, a PhD is not equivalent to the BCBA certification.
 The BCBA certification assures that a behavior consultant has met certain educational and professional requirements.
+There is now a BCBA-D credential.
+See www.bacb.org.
 Please refer to FAQ #4 to learn more.

 Attending or delivering some workshops, taking some courses, or getting brief hands-on experiences does NOT qualify an individual to practice applied behavior analysis effectively and adequately.
 Unfortunately, there may be some individuals who misrepresent their training, skills, and experiences or inappropriately guarantee certain outcomes.